apache/tvm-site/_posts/2021-03-01-intro-auto-scheduler.md

 {:center}
 <center> Figure 1.
 Search Process Overview  </center> <p></p>

-Figure 1. shows the search process of auto-scheduler when optiming a whole neural network.
+Figure 1. shows the search process of auto-scheduler when optimizing a whole neural network.
 The system takes deep learning models as input.
 It then partitions the big model into small subgraphs with Relay's operator fusion pass.
 A task scheduler is utilized to allocate the time resource for optimizing many subgraphs.
 At each iteration, it picks a subgraph that has the most potential to increase the end-to-end performance.
-For this subgraph, we analysis its tensor expression and generates several sketches for it.
+For this subgraph, we analyze its tensor expression and generate several sketches for it.
 Then we run evolutionary search with a learned cost model to get a batch of optimized programs.
 The optimized programs are sent to actual hardware for measurements.
 When the measurements are finished, the profiling results are used as feedback to update all components of the system.
 This process is repeated iteratively until the optimization converges or we run out of time budget.
 More technical details can be found in our paper [3] and our code.

-The auto-scheduler reuses the existing computation definitions in TOPI but does not use any schedule template.
+It is worth notiing that since the auto-scheduler generates schedules from scratch, it reuses the existing computation definitions in TOPI but not schedule templates.

 # Benchmark Results
 In this section, we benchmark the performance of AutoTVM and Auto-scheduler.